yogeshMarutiPatil/RestaurantDemoApp/README.md

 # RestaurantDemoApp
-This android app retrieves a set of restaurants from a json file and visualize them using a recycler view.
+This app folows a MVP architecture pattern.This android app retrieves a set of restaurants from a json file stored in the assets folder and visualize them using a recycler view.
 One can sort the restaurant list based on it’s current openings state, you can favourite a restaurant and you can select a sort value to further sort the list.
 You can also search for restaurant word by word using a search bar provided.

 Basic things considered while making this app: